Feeling lonely and lacking social connections can happen to anyone of any age.

 Hollybush in Kirkstall is a great place to get outdoors and get some exercise.
 They have wildlife walks, gardening groups and also peer support workshops and courses (run by Leeds Mind).

 The Urban Task Force project from New Wortley Community Centre is an outdoor community and environmental project.
 It aims to help people feel less isolated, as well as boosting physical and mental wellbeing.
 The group meets twice weekly and is for anyone aged 18 and over living in the Wortley or Armley area.
-You can download a flyer here.
-If you are interested in the outdoors, gardening and lots more, contact Mike Sims by calling 0747 241 5387 or emailing email@example.com.
+If you’re interested in the outdoors, gardening and lots more, call 0747 241 5387 or email email@example.com.

 Mental Health Mates Leeds is a friendly peer support community group which meets monthly to walk, talk and share with others, without fear of judgement.
 Meet ups are held both online and in real life.
 In Leeds, they meet in Rounday Park near the Lakeside Cafe, or meet online for a chat using Zoom.
 Everyone has mental health so everyone is welcome!
-For the latest meet up information, email Michelle on firstname.lastname@example.org, visit their Instagram page @mentalhealthmatesleeds, join the Facebook group ‘Mental Health Mates’ which features activity for all groups, including Leeds, or visit the Mental Health Mates website
+For the latest meet up information, email firstname.lastname@example.org, visit their Instagram page @mentalhealthmatesleeds, join the Facebook group ‘Mental Health Mates’ which features activity for all groups, including Leeds, or visit the Mental Health Mates website for the latest walks.

 Culture Club is for people with personal experience of mental health issues who want to see shows, plays, exhibitions, art events and more – with a friendly group.